 A varied and evolving talent pool

 Employment continues at similar levels to last year at 1,814.
-The majority (65%) are employed in Creative agencies with over half of all employees working for independently owned companies.
+The majority (65%) are employed in Creatives agencies and just over half within Independently owned companies.

 Creative agencies employ 40 staff on average with Media agencies significantly more at 115 on average.

-The largest industry talent opportunities lie within account management and media planning roles representing 38% of all industry roles.
+The largest area for talent opportunity within the industry lies within account management and media planning at 38% of roles.
 34% of those employed by Creative agencies have Creative, Online Design or Production roles.
 The trend towards a more integrated agency offering is exemplified by increasing numbers of creative, design & production roles (9%) within Media agencies and by the rise in Media planning, SEO & other media roles (5%) within Creative agencies.

 8% of all staff are made up of Executive management roles including Chair, CEO, MD or Managing Partner.
 5% of the roles within the industry lie within the Finance department reflecting the resource need to manage increasingly complex pricing models, particularly within media.